 - Two 50 minute blocks are more impactful that one 100 minute block, in my opinion.

 In order to build fluency with math skills, there were quite a few things that were a part of our daily rhythm.
+I have also done quite a bit of research since my original post and have included several suggestions below:

 Quick Debrief of On-Level Class